Glumboi/GlumSak/README.md

      - Added a new tab called "News" which shows you news about Yuzu and GlumSak via Twitter
      - News tab also can be used to update your installed yuzu ea version, you can also download it from there if you don't have it already
      - Source code for this version wont be available due to some cleanup I have to do first
+# I recommend to not install GlumSak in a directory that needs admin right to acces it, it can cause multiple errors!

 # What is GlumSak?
 This project originally was a joke and I never thought that I'll do this some day.